MEASURING FOR DRAPES

 STEP 2: SELECT FINISHED DRAPERY LENGTH

 • Take the measurement from the top of where you will mount the hardware to the floor (for wall mount) or from ceiling to floor (for ceiling mount).
+Take into account your ring size as well.
+The drapes will drop to the floor based on the diameter of you ring.

-Rings Needed per Panel Style:
+Rings Needed per Panel Style (without a return):

 Amount is Per Pair of Panels